Shrimp-Labs/pippi-docs/tokenomics.md

 ## **$PIPI**

 PIPI token is a governance token of the Pippi Finance platform.
 It will also capture the economic benefits of the protocol.
-There will be a maximum of 100 million PIPI tokens.
+There will be a maximum of 100 million PIPI tokens.(exclude burning part)

 **IDO:** 8% \(8,000,000\)